lgarrison/chile2014-group3/README.md

 SEARCH\_OBJECTS\_PARALLEL.PY* is a slightly modified version of search\_objects.py that allows for distribution of work across multiple processors.

 PARALLELIZE.SH is the bash script used for executing search\_objects\_parallel.py.
+(This needs to be tested some more!)

 COMPUTE\_EI.PY computes expected information using Shannon's entropy measure.